NFDI4Biodiversity/SeasonalSchool2024/README.md

 ## How to use this repository

 This repository provides details on the schedule, on necessary [accounts and installations](misc/install.md), and links to all available materials used in the course.
+We further provide a [list of recommended training materials](misc/install.md#recommended) to meet the required level of data handling skills necessary to follow this course.

 ## About this workshop